-The Club's regular schedule offers two separate games, an open pairs game and an intermediate/novice (299er) pairs game.
+The Club's regular in-person schedule offers three separate games, an open pairs game, an intermediate/novice (499er) pairs game, and a beginner game (0-10 MP).
 All games are at 6:45 p.m. on Mondays.
 The Club participates in most ACBL-sponsored special events, and usually holds team events on the last Monday of the month.
 If you need a partner or teammate, we will make our best efforts to find you one.
-Please contact our Partnership Chair Bruce Osterweil at firstname.lastname@example.org.
+Please contact our Partnership Chair Bruce Osterweil at [email protected].
 Please check the schedule and bridge lessons links on the home page for current information on games and classes.
 The Club observes the ACBL Zero Tolerance policy.
 The Club generally does not allow players to use Mid Chart conventions, but will allow exceptions on case by case basis in the open game only.
 Contact the Club Manager to request an exception.
 The currently approved conventions are transfer responses to 1 minor openings and cross responses to 1 H openings.

 The Club's Board of Directors, comprised of three members, is elected to a two-year term expiring at the end of September of even years.
 The Club Manager is appointed by the Board and is in charge of general administration and operations.
 The Club supplies an ACBL- certified director for every game.
 In keeping with the Club's status as a member-owned and operated organization, Club members routinely volunteer to help in various ways.